justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

   finally, we have n ≤ p and p prime
 ```

 The problem with this approach is *every single* keyword in Lean would need a template to allow the computer to parse it; my code only can parse a few limited statements so far.
-However, once this is done, we can simply throw the output into an LLM to get a readable proof.
+However, once this is done, we can simply throw the English output into an LLM, which will format it into a readable proof.

 &emsp; A simpler approach is to directly input the Lean code into an LLM, using RAG to help the LLM understand relevant keywords.
-While LLMs are not good autoformalizers, they are decently capable of translating Lean to English.
+While LLMs are not good yet at going from English to Lean, they are decently capable of translating Lean to English.

 ###### An approximate autoformalizer